Auditing Pay-Per-Token in Large Language Models: A Sequential Hypothesis Test Auditing Framework

 \item \textbf{Constant} $\lambda_i$\textbf{:} Let $\lambda_i = \lambda_0 > 0$ for all $i \geq 1$.
 If $1+\lambda_0\cdot E \in (B_-, B_+)$ with $B_- >0$ under $H_0$ and

 then, it holds that $P_{H_1}(\tau < \infty)=1$ and

 \end{enumerate} \end{theorem} The above theorem gives sufficient conditions for the execution of Algorithm~\ref{alg:test} to terminate.
 Loosely speaking, at each time step $i$, the average evidence that the framework observes is $\EE_{H_1}[1+\lambda_i\cdot E_i]=1+\lambda_i\cdot \Ical(\pi)$ and, if the provider indeed misreports and $\lambda_i$ is sufficiently small, the process $M_i$ grows exponentially fast and will eventually surpass the threshold $1/\alpha$.
+Importantly, Theorem~\ref{thm:consistency} makes no assumption on the specific form of the provider'{}s reporting policy $\pi$, and it ensures our auditing framework enjoys worst-case guarantees based on the magnitude $\Ical(\pi)$ of misreporting.

+In the next section, we validate our auditing framework by auditing both providers that faithfully report tokenizations and providers that misreport with positive intensity.

+\xhdr{Remark} We have considered two simple choices for the sequence $\lambda_i$, namely constant and proportional to $1/i$, however, one could, in principle, construct a more sophisticated weighting sequence to lower the number of steps $\EE_{H_1}[\tau]$ needed to detect an unfaithful provider.
+In particular, to detect an unfaithful provider in the lowest number of steps, the auditor could consider the weight $\lambda_i$, which, in hindsight, would have led to the higher (logarithmic) growth for the process $\Mcal$, \ie,

+where $\lambda_{-}$ is the largest weight such that $1+\lambda_{-}\cdot E \geq 0$, which is required for Theorem~\ref{thm:validity} to hold.
+The above construction can be shown to be asymptotically optimal in terms of detection time~\citep{waudbysmith2025universallogoptimalitygeneralclasses}.
+Unfortunately, obtaining meaningful bounds on $\EE_{H_1}[\tau]$ that generalize Theorem~\ref{thm:consistency} becomes challenging.